Galston - Laughtondale

 Galston - Laughtondale features high concentrations of family households, with a lower-than-average median household size

-Family households constitute 78.5% of all households, including 40.0% couples with children, 29.7% couples without children, and 8.1% single parent families.
-Non-family households account for the remaining 21.5%, with lone person households at 19.2% and group households comprising 2.3%.
-The median household size is 2.9 people, smaller than the Greater Sydney average of 3.1.
+Family households account for 78.5% of all households, including 40.0% couples with children, 29.7% couples without children, and 8.1% single parent families.
+Non-family households constitute the remaining 21.5%, with lone person households at 19.2% and group households comprising 2.3% of the total.
+The median household size is 2.9 people, which is smaller than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households